gamesbook/pyprototypr/docs/terminology.rst

-The concept of counting is also important when creating a ``Track`` or a ``Sequence`` - each item being created is assigned a *sequence* number which can be used for reference.
+The concept of counting is also important when creating a ``Track`` or a ``Sequence`` - each item being created is assigned a *sequence* number which can be used for reference or labelling.

 Direction-orientated Terms